 Back-end developers are software engineers who specialize in the backend of an application.
 They are responsible for the development, server infrastructure maintenance, databases, and other necessary tools.

 The skills required for a backend developer are wide and varied.

-You need to be proficient in programming languages, like Java, Python, SQL, etc.
+You must be proficient in programming languages like Java, Python, SQL, etc.

-You need to have a good understanding of operating systems like Linux or Windows Server.
-Also, knowledge of networking protocols.
+You need to have a good understanding of operating systems like Linux or Windows Server and networking protocols.

 Here are essential skills that a backend developer should have:

 - Database design: A good knowledge of databases is essential for any backend developer to design databases for their applications.